Bellewood Farms, located in Bellingham, Washington, is a picturesque

 850 Hampton Road, Lynden

-We plant, grow and harvest raspberries, strawberries, and blueberries at our farm.
+They plant, grow and harvest raspberries, strawberries, and blueberries at their farm.
 There are u-pick and we pick options available depending on harvest dates.

 6211 Northwest Rd, Ferndale